 The Shipt app makes all of this easy, showing you exactly what items to buy and routing you to the delivery address.

-Shipt was acquired by Target in 2017, so a lot of shopping will take place at Target stores.
+Shipt was acquired by Target in 2017, so a lot of shopping will take place at Target stores, but there’s also a lot of other store to choose from.
 They’ve also partnered with a number of other grocery chains, which adds some variation to the shopping experience.

 How Much Does Shipt Pay?